Royal Savoy Sharm El Sheikh

 - In a complex with sister hotels & the SOHO Square mall with an ice rink, 10-pin bowling alley, shops & restaurants

-- Private part of the beach with sunbeds, parasols & complimentary drinks at the bar
+- Private part of the beach with sunbeds and parasols

 SOHO Square is also in the complex, and has 10 restaurants, 13 bars, an ice rink, a nightclub, a 10-pin bowling alley and shops.
 There are three swimming pools at the hotel (one of which is shallow enough to rest loungers in), a private section for guests on White Knight Beach with sunbeds and parasols (and complimentary drinks from the bar), and free Wi-Fi throughout.
 Guests also get access to the Savoy Spa and Wellness Centre (treatments are extra), and there’s a gym, a steam room, a Jacuzzi and a sauna too.
 Children under 12 are not permitted at the Royal Savoy, and there is less in the way of included activities and organised entertainment than in its sister hotels.